megaproaktiv/storageclass/readme.md

 If the bucket contains more than 100k object, you will see a message counting up.
 Pages will be counted in parallel.

+With that data you perform a pricing analysis for s3 storage class pricing.

 Example:

 ```bash